-Other books by this author include When Demons Walk, Steal the Dragon, Home Improvement: Undead Edition, Fair Game, Frost Burned, Night Broken, Shifting Shadows, Bone Crossed, Silver Borne, River Marked, Hunting Ground, Iron Kissed, Cry Wolf, Fire Touched, Silence Fallen
+Other books by this author which I have reviewed include When Demons Walk, Steal the Dragon, Home Improvement: Undead Edition, Fair Game, Frost Burned, Night Broken, Shifting Shadows, Bone Crossed, Silver Borne, River Marked, Hunting Ground, Iron Kissed, Cry Wolf, Fire Touched, Silence Fallen

 Fourth in the Alpha & Omega urban fantasy series and revolving around Charles and Anna and Charles’ father, the Marrok.
 Wolfshifters all and based in Montana.
 The couple focus is on Charles and Anna as he fulfills his own wish for Anna with a trip to Arizona.
 If you’re interested, there is a chronological listing of the Alpha & Omega books on my website.